 Sep 20, 2017 – Sep 22, 2017 | London

-The Berkeley Initiative for Transparency in the Social Sciences (BITSS) invites applications to the Research Transparency and Reproducibility Training (RT2) in London, England September 20-22, 2017.
+The Berkeley Initiative for Transparency in the Social Sciences (BITSS) held the first international Research Transparency and Reproducibility Training (RT2) in London, England September 20-22, 2017.
 RT2 provides participants with an overview of tools and best practices for transparent and reproducible social science research.
-The curriculum is developed and delivered by academic leaders in the transparency movement, and there will be space for collaborative work and hands-on skill building.
+The curriculum is developed and delivered by academic leaders in the transparency movement, and space is provided for collaborative work and hands-on skill building.
 Participants are encouraged to bring existing research questions and ideas based on their own interests to seek support and feedback from instructors and other attendees.

 Taught by: Arnaud Vaganay (Meta-Lab, LSE), Kelsey Mulcahy (BITSS), Sean Grant (Rand Corporation), Marjan Bakker (Tilburg University), Rachael Meager (LSE), Nicole Janz (University of Nottingham), Kaitlyn Werner (Carleton University), Danae Roumis (Social Impact), Garret Christensen (BITSS, BIDS), Thomas Leeper (LSE), Fernando Hoces de la Guardia (BITSS), Thomas Kluyver (University of Southampton), Eric-Jan Wagenmakers (University of Amsterdam), and Robbie Van Aert (Tilburg University).